dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 ms.assetid: 38ce284a-4303-46dd-b699-c9365b22a7dc
 ---
 # Walkthrough: Hosting WPF Content in Win32
-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a rich environment for creating applications.
-However, when you have a substantial investment in Win32 code, it might be more effective to add [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] functionality to your application rather than rewriting your original code. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides a straightforward mechanism for hosting [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window.
+WPF functionality to your application rather than rewriting your original code.
+WPF provides a straightforward mechanism for hosting WPF content in a Win32 window.

- This tutorial describes how to write a sample application, [Hosting WPF Content in a Win32 Window Sample](https://github.com/Microsoft/WPF-Samples/tree/master/Migration%20and%20Interoperability/Win32HostingWPFPage), that hosts [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window.
+ This tutorial describes how to write a sample application, [Hosting WPF Content in a Win32 Window Sample](https://github.com/Microsoft/WPF-Samples/tree/master/Migration%20and%20Interoperability/Win32HostingWPFPage), that hosts WPF content in a Win32 window.
 You can extend this sample to host any Win32 window.
 Because it involves mixing managed and unmanaged code, the application is written in C++/CLI.

 <a name="requirements"></a>
 ## Requirements
- This tutorial assumes a basic familiarity with both [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Win32 programming.
-For a basic introduction to [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] programming, see [Getting Started](../getting-started/index.md).
+ This tutorial assumes a basic familiarity with both WPF and Win32 programming.
+For a basic introduction to WPF programming, see [Getting Started](../getting-started/index.md).
 For an introduction to Win32 programming, you should reference any of the numerous books on the subject, in particular *Programming Windows* by Charles Petzold.

  Because the sample that accompanies this tutorial is implemented in C++/CLI, this tutorial assumes familiarity with the use of C++ to program the Windows API plus an understanding of managed code programming.
 Familiarity with C++/CLI is helpful but not essential.